pantrypoints/sp/content/en/research/descartes/geometry/book-3.md

 ### How many roots there can be in each equation?

-In every equation, the number of different roots—that is, values of the unknown quantity—can be as many as the degree (or dimension) of that unknown quantity.
+In every equation, the number of different roots is an unknown value.

-For example, if we suppose:
+These roots can be as many as the degree (or dimension) of that unknown value.

-x = 2, or x − 2 = 0;
+For example, we have:

-x = 3, or x − 3 = 0;
+x − 2 = 0, and x − 3 = 0

-If we multiply these 2 equations:
+We then multiply them to get

-x − 2 = 0 and x − 3 = 0
+(x − 2 = 0) * (x − 3 = 0)

 we get: